 THE THEORY GIRLS

-Founded by Erin Blauvelt, Delilah Gates, Laura Johnson, S. N. Hazel Mak, Shruti Paranjape, and Klaountia Pasmatsiou.
+Hosted by Erin Blauvelt, Delilah Gates, Laura Engelbrecht, and Shruti Paranjape.

-The Theory Girls are a group of six scientists who research various aspects of theoretical physics: Dr. Erin Blauvelt, Dr. Delilah Gates, Dr. Laura Johnson, S. N. Hazel Mak, Dr. Shruti Paranjape, and Klaountia Pasmatsiou.
+The Theory Girls are a group of six scientists who research various aspects of theoretical physics: Dr. Erin Blauvelt, Dr. Delilah Gates, Dr. Laura Engelbrecht, and Dr. Shruti Paranjape.
 The Theory Girls website brings together content in two different formats in order to showcase women in physics/STEM, life as a physicist, and the amazing, fun science in the world around us to anyone curious and excited to learn.

 The first format is a podcast hosted by all, or a subset, of the Theory Girls.
 The podcasts range from discussions on topics in theoretical physicists to interviews with well-established scientists.
 The website also hosts a sprinkling of science-fiction that threads together concepts in physics.
 The podcasts are aimed at a variety of audiences.
 The second format is a community blog which consists of a curated set of articles by “friends of the Theory Girls”, scientists, and mathematicians across the world.

 Five of the founding Theory Girls met at TASI (Theoretical Advanced Study Institute) in 2019 where they bonded over good physics and the beautiful Rocky Mountains.
 Recognizing the importance of belonging to a supportive community, they decided to start the Theory Girls: where physics is for everyone.

 Contributing Artist for the Theory Girls' Website